 |Course Title||BTEC Level 1 Introductory Diploma in Travel and Tourism|

-This course is ideal for you if you who wish to gain an introduction to the travel and tourism industry and provide opportunities to develop a range of skills and techniques, personal skills and attributes essential for a successful performance in the travel industry.
-The aim of the qualification is to support and prepare you for progression into Level 2 BTEC First Diploma in Travel and Tourism.
+This course is for you if you wish to gain an introduction to the travel and tourism industry and provides opportunities to develop a range of skills and techniques, personal skills and attributes essential for a successful performance in the travel industry.
+The aim of the qualification is to support and prepare you for progression onto Level 2 BTEC First Diploma in Travel and Tourism.
 The qualification is designed as a full one-year programme, giving you the opportunity to cover the travel and tourism sector by studying an interesting range of units as part of your programme of study.

 A full-time one-year course starting in September.

 You will complete a combination of mandatory and optional units in which you will be assessed in a variety of ways, including coursework assignments and practical activities.

 The UK Travel Industry, The UK Tourism Industry, Service in Travel and Tourism, Locational Geography, Package Travel and Tourism Products and Services, UK Travel and Tourism Destinations, Recommending Holidays to Suit Customers’ Needs, Worldwide Travel and Tourism Destinations, The Role of Overseas Resort Representatives, Travel and Tourism Itineraries, Accessible Travel and Tourism and Promotional Materials for Travel and Tourism.
 For each unit you will be graded a pass provided you meet all the assessment criteria